 Challis Elementary School

-- The teacher population of 12 teachers has stayed relatively flat over five school years.
+- The teacher population of 9 teachers has declined by 18% over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 |Total Classroom Teachers||9 teachers|

 - Challis Elementary School is ranked within the bottom 50% of all 676 schools in Idaho (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 19:1 has increased from 17:1 over five school years.